Certain Prey is the tenth book in the Prey Series novels written by crime-fiction author John Sandford.

-This is the first book in the Prey novels list, that I have chanced to lay my hands on.
+This is the first book in the Prey novels series that I have chanced to lay my hands on.
 And after reading it, there was no turning back.
 I hunted down all the books in the series and bought them.
 I hope Sandford continues to deliver more of such excellent books.

-In Certain Prey, Lucas Davenport traces the untraceable Clara Rinker, a professional hit-woman, with whom he has a brief fantasy.
+In Certain Prey, Lucas Davenport traces the “untraceable” Clara Rinker, a professional hit-woman, with whom he has a brief fantasy.
 She is smart, cold, executes perfect close range shots with her hand gun and, is hard to find.

 It was very interesting to see Lucas and Clara clash with each other in Minneapolis, two strong characters fighting to outwit each other.
-If it was not for the useless killing of a woman, whose husband was the object of fascination for the person who hired Clara, she would have not been found at all.
+If it was not for the unnecessary killing of a woman, whose husband was the object of fascination for the person who hired Clara, she would have not been found at all.

 In this story, Lucas Davenport and Marcy Sherrill are in the awkward phase of working together after breaking up.
 There is no mention of Weather Karkinnen in the book.